 About

-We steward this land through permaculture principles using organic growing methods and sustainable off-grid systems including rainwater catchment, compost toilets and low-impact structures.
+We steward the land through permaculture principles, organic growing methods, and off-grid systems including rainwater catchment, composting toilets, and low-impact seasonal infrastructure.

 Mission